 These protections stop abuse of power through shifting laws or repeated prosecutions.

-In a related matter, one argument for the disenfranchisement of prisoners (denying them the right to vote) is that it creates a double punishment, separate from the prison sentence itself.
+In a related matter, one reason not to deny prisoners the ability to vote is that the loss of their votes is a double punishment, separate from the prison sentence itself.